Introduction

 Google Classroom Integration

-Ezergrade offers optional integration with Google Classroom to help teachers import class rosters and, in future updates, sync grades back to Google Classroom.
+Ezergrade offers optional integration with Google Classroom to help teachers import class rosters and, when enabled by the teacher, sync grades back to Google Classroom.

 Google User Data We Access